lookthis664/Osint-tools-colibris/README.md

 ![new2](photo/2.png)

 !!MAJOR UPDATE!!
 A new module called 'gs.py' will accompany the results given from a speudo.
-You will soon be able to benefit from it
+You be able to benefit from it

+I'm going to work on this error in the json file =>{"link for lulublade67": []}, etc.
 If you have any questions or special requests, please send a message to the following discord number: 923974093915717632